Transform our world by teaching the wonders of STEM

 Bachelor of Science in urban STEM education

-Science, technology, engineering and mathematics (STEM) spark innovation — for daily to historic impacts — through research, critical thinking, collaboration, problem solving and creativity.
+Science, technology, engineering and mathematics (STEM) spark innovation — for daily to historic impacts — through research, critical thinking, collaboration, problem-solving and creativity.

-With a Bachelor of Science in urban STEM education from Davenport University, you can develop a deep expertise in K-12 STEM instruction while learning culturally responsive teaching strategies that empower students intellectually, socially and emotionally.
-Integrating students’ cultural knowledge, prior experiences and frames of references will make learning encounters more relevant and effective.
-Helping all students succeed academically begins with teaching strategies that meet students where they are.
+With a Bachelor of Science in urban STEM education from Davenport University, you can develop deep expertise in K-12 STEM instruction while learning culturally responsive teaching strategies that empower students intellectually, socially and emotionally.
+Integrating students’ cultural knowledge, prior experiences and frames of reference will make learning encounters more relevant and effective.
+Helping all students succeed academically begins with STEM teaching strategies that meet students where they are.

 What is an urban STEM education bachelor's degree?